Fredericksburg Civil Rights Trail

 Part 1 is a 2.6 mile walking tour through Fredericksburg’s historic downtown district that starts at the Fredericksburg Visitor Center.

-Part 2 which starts on University of Mary Washington’s campus and includes stops at Shiloh Cemetery and the Dorothy Hart Community Center.
-Part 2 is .5 of a mile walking on campus and 1.9 miles of driving.
+Part 2 starts on the University of Mary Washington’s campus and includes stops at Shiloh Cemetery and the Dorothy Hart Community Center.
+Part 2 is .5 miles of walking on campus and 1.9 miles of driving.

 Contact Fredericksburg Civil Rights Trail